. . . so far

 Kit Carstens, retired businessman and philanthropic-investment consultant for impact investors and geotouristic enterprises.
 I’ve spent over 30 years founding and developing EDC’s locally and overseas, I bring to the table a skill set that includes the right mix of passion and practicality with the ultimate goal of having a financially successful development.
 I provide a communication link between the sustainable industry and the potential developer.

 Terrie Clifford, partnerships and marketing advisor.
 I am a marketing strategist and business development professional focused on innovative environmental, and non-profit organizations.
 Washington, D.C. area.
-I’ve held senior marketing and business development positions with United Way Worldwide, National Geographic, America Online and U.S. News and World report.
+I’ve held senior marketing and business development positions with the National Wildlife Federation, United Way Worldwide, National Geographic, America Online and U.S. News and World report.

 Timothy Greenleaf, Founding Webmaster and technical adviser.
 I specialize in applying user-centered design, content strategy, and technology to produce high-impact issue advocacy campaigns, editorial features, and e-commerce web applications designed to inform, engage, and persuade users to act.

-Samantha Hogensen, Internships Advisor, Assistant to the Founder emeritus.
-Managing director at the Center for Responsible Travel (CREST), geotourism degree holder from Missouri State University, & MTA from George Washington University.
+Samantha Hogensen, Internships Adviser, Assistant emeritus to the Founder.
+I’m the Managing director at the Center for Responsible Travel (CREST), geotourism degree holder from Missouri State University, & MTA from George Washington University.
 A lover of all things travel!

-Irene Lane, Founder and President of Greenloons and Chair of the Market-Access Group for GSTC, has used her background in international finance to help create the ROI Model for Sustainability, a tool for use by tourism companies and destinations.
+Irene Lane—Finance and eco-certification adviser.
+Founder of Greenloons and Chair of the Market-Access Group for GSTC, I have used my background in international finance to help create the ROI Model for Sustainability, a tool that enables tourism companies and DMOs to calculate the monetary return on investment for eco-responsible policies and eco-certification.

 Arild Molstad, Advising Journalist, conservationist, and tourism consultant, based in Norway and France.
 Author of Last-Chance Destinations: A Guide to Sustainable Tourism.